BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 S_ATTESTATION=$(envelope assertion add pred-obj known 'date' string `date -Iminutes` "$S_ATTESTATION")
 ```

-It's also helpful to reference the original attestation being superseded, which can be done by referencing its digest (hash):
+But you don't want to just create a new attestation that expands on the first, you want to also reference the original attestation being superseded, which can be done by referencing its digest (hash):
 ```
 ORIGINAL_DIGEST=$(envelope digest "$ATTESTATION_SIGNED")
 S_ATTESTATION=$(envelope assertion add pred-obj string "supersedes" digest "$ORIGINAL_DIGEST" "$S_ATTESTATION")
 ```

+This ensures that viewers can understand the relationship between the two attestation.

 You would now wrap & sign the attestation as usual:
 ```